Skip to main content

 What can I expect on my first appointment at Fraser Birth Collaborative?

-The initial appointment is generally 40 mins, depending on your medical history, how many weeks you are, if you have had any care elsewhere, if this is your first, what tests you’ve already had done (if any).
-The subsequent visits are generally much 20-30 mins unless any concerns arise.
+The initial appointment is generally 40 mins, depending on your medical history, how many weeks along you are, previous prenatal care/tests received, how many pregnancies you have had.
+The subsequent visits are generally 15-20 mins unless any concerns arise.

-The first visit we go over yours and your partner’s medical history, review if you have had any surgeries, medications, prior pregnancies, lifestyle concerns (exercise, nutrition, smoking, drinking, supports) etc. We talk about common pregnancy questions, arrange routine blood work, ultrasounds, options for genetic screening, and discuss our model of care.
+During the initial visit we go over medical history, lifestyle concerns (exercise, nutrition, smoking, drinking, supports) etc. We discuss common pregnancy questions, arrange routine blood work, ultrasounds, options for genetic screening, and discuss our model of care.
 We do a brief physical exam, check your weight and blood pressure and if it’s too early to hear a heartbeat, we will do a bedside ultrasound.
-Partners are more than welcome at all visits if they have no covid symptoms and wear a medical mask.
+Partners are more than welcome at all visits if they have no cold/flu symptoms.

 How often will I see my doctor/midwife?